VladimirMakeev/D2ModdingToolset/luaApi.md

 impl.level
 -- Returns experience points needed for next level.
 XP_NEXT value from GUnits.dbf. impl.xpNext
+-- Returns experience points granted for killing the unit.
+XP_KILLED value from GUnits.dbf. impl.xpKilled
+-- Returns unit's armor.
+ARMOR value from GUnits.dbf. impl.armor
+-- Returns unit's regen.
+REGEN value from GUnits.dbf. impl.regen
+-- Returns unit's race.
+ID value from Lrace.dbf.
+See Race enumeration for all possible values. impl.race
+-- Returns unit's subrace.
+ID value from LSubRace.dbf.
+See Subrace enumeration for all possible values. impl.subrace
+-- Indicates if the unit is small (occupies single slot).
+SIZE_SMALL value from GUnits.dbf. impl.small
+-- Indicates if the unit is male.
+SEX_M value from GUnits.dbf. impl.male
+-- Indicates if the unit is water only.
+WATER_ONLY value from GUnits.dbf. impl.waterOnly
+-- Indicates if the unit attacks twice.
+ATCK_TWICE value from GUnits.dbf. impl.attacksTwice
 -- Returns level after which dynUpgrade2 rules are applied.
 DYN_UPG_LV from GUnits.dbf.
 impl.dynUpgLvl
 -- Returns dynamic upgrade 1.